mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 The colors spots are marked in red in the image

 Now go to :menuselection:`Filters --> G'MIC --> Black & white --> Colorize[comics]`.
-In the GMIC dialog box, select all for input and inplace (default) for output, select :guilabel`Lineart + color spots + extrapolated layers` for both input and output layers on the right-hand side.
+In the G'MIC dialog box, select all for input and inplace (default) for output, select :guilabel:`Lineart + color spots + extrapolated layers` for both input and output layers on the right-hand side.
 Smoothness is for filling gap tolerance and details the default is 0.5 you can adjust it according to your line art.

 .. image:: /images/en/common-workflows/Colorise-comics-setting.png
     :alt: Colorize Interactive dialog and settings

-Press **Apply** and **Ok** to apply and exit the GMIC dialog.
+Press **Apply** and **Ok** to apply and exit the G'MIC dialog.
 You'll now have flat colors beneath you line art.
 More details about this technique can be found in the tutorial `at Timothée Giet's blog <http://timotheegiet.com/blog/comics/gmic-colorize-comics-working-in-krita.html>`_.

 Painting